DenisMaley/bouquets-cli/README.md

 But it can be easily changed/extended to/with other algorithms, depending on business model.

-Python was used based on the this [ranking](https://www.slant.co/topics/2469/~best-languages-for-writing-command-line-utilities).
+Python was used based on the this [ranking](https://www.slant.co/topics/2469/~best-languages-for-writing-command-line-utilities) and because there is a nice useful package ["click"](https://click.palletsprojects.com/en/7.x/) .
 ### Installation
 ```bash
 $ git clone https://github.com/DenisMaley/bouquets-cli.git